Odds Farm Park

 How rare are they?

-Vulnerable: less than 900 breeding ewes.
+Vulnerable: between 500 and 900 breeding ewes.

 Where do they come from?